TurboWarp/docs/docs/website/unshared-projects.md

 1. Just share the project on Scratch.
 The Scratch community is really nice.
 2. Save the project to your computer (File > Save to your computer) and load the downloaded file.
 Most Scratch-related tools support this.
-3. Previously, we said there might end up being same ways to continue viewing unshared projects with "permission" from the project's creator.
-We aren't saying that won't or can't happen now, but absolutely do not rely on this until proven otherwise.

-Some other workarounds for things like collaborations may or may not be being looked into.
-No promises can be made.
-Do keep in mind Scratch is 15 years old while TurboWarp is less than two years old.
-Collaborations did happen during those 13 years without TurboWarp.
+More workarounds for things like collaborations may or may not be being looked into, but no promises are being made.
+Assume that this will not happen until proven otherwise.
+Scratch is 15 years old while TurboWarp is less than two years old.
+Collaborations happened just fine during the 13 years without TurboWarp.

 :::caution
 We've seen a couple people suggesting this so we want to be clear: **ANY site other than scratch.mit.edu that asks you for your Scratch password is a SCAM.
 You WILL lose your entire account and all of your projects irrecoverably.
 Legitimate sites will NEVER ask you for your Scratch password.
 No exceptions.**